v64/chessms/README.md

 * Stockfish Chess Engine: http://stockfishchess.org/

 I don't know what the licenses are on any of the above projects, so I'm throwing [Ches(s]ms) into the public domain for simplicity's sake.
 Enjoy!

+### Great Minds Think Alike
+Interestingly enough, [Chad Selph](https://github.com/chadselph) of Twilio heard about my project and by complete coincidence, he had also developed a Twilio chess SMS app called "ChesSMS".
+However, instead of a web interface for the board, he did some very clever work with Unicode to text you back a representation of the board!